apache/beam/learning/tour-of-beam/learning-content/go/core-transforms/combine/combine-fn/description.md

 More complex combination operations might require you to create a subclass of `CombineFn` that has an accumulation type distinct from the **input/output** type.

+> **Important**.
+In the Go SDK, DirectRunner does not parallelize data.
+Therefore, MergeAccumulators is not called.

 The associativity and commutativity of a CombineFn allows runners to automatically apply some optimizations:

 **Combiner lifting**: This is the most significant optimization.
 Input elements are combined per key and window before they are shuffled, so the volume of data shuffled might be reduced by many orders of magnitude.
 Another term for this optimization is “mapper-side combine.”